confident-ai/deepeval/README.md

 Once you have added a ground truth, you should be able to see a dashboard that contains information about the pipeline and the run.

 ![assets/app.png](assets/app.png)

+# Authors

+Built by the Confident AI Team